siesta-project/buds/doc/DEV.md

 - Indent in a 2-level sequence.
   + Currently this is enabled for emacs via local variables
+  + Please copy-paste the bottom comments into any new files to follow these rules.

 - Pre-processor variables __must__ adhere to these rules:
   1. Prefix with `BUD_` which ensures no name-clashing with parenting libraries/applications.
   2. Ensure the implementation files contain an `#undef` statement to limit warnings when compiled.
-  Although this is not necessary it eases compiler debugging substantially.
+  Although this is not necessary it eases debugging substantially.

 - All public procedures (subroutine/function) __must__ be interfaced.